Skip to main content

 Tickets for Crufts 2026 are available from the official Crufts website and AXS.
 Day tickets range from about £25 to £35.
 Sunday tickets sell out first because the final is that afternoon.

-Flyball Crufts is the British Flyball Association showcase event held during the Kennel Club Crufts dog show at the NEC in Birmingham.
-Four dogs per team race in relay over jumps, hitting a box to release a tennis ball.
-It is popular because it is the fastest team dog sport in the UK, and at Crufts it is shown in the Main Arena to a full crowd, with the final broadcast on Channel 4.
+Flyball Crufts usually refers to the flyball competition held at Crufts, where selected teams race four dogs each in fast relay heats in the Main Arena.
+It is popular because it is the fastest team dog sport in the UK, and at Crufts it is shown to a full crowd, with the final broadcast on Channel 4.

 Is fly ball at Crufts the same as flyball?